-Pursuant to Regulation (EU) n° 468/2014 of 16 April 2014 establishing a framework for cooperation within the Single Supervisory Mechanism between the ECB and national competent authorities, a joint supervisory teams has been established for the prudential supervision of KBC Bank (and KBC Group NV).
-This team is composed of staff members from the ECB and from the national supervisory authority (in casu the National Bank of Belgium (the "NBB")) and working under the coordination of an ECB staff member.
+Pursuant to Regulation (EU) n° 468/2014 of 16 April 2014 establishing a framework for cooperation within the Single Supervisory Mechanism between the ECB and national competent authorities, a joint supervisory team has been established for the prudential supervision of KBC Bank (and KBC Group NV).
+This team is composed of staff members from the ECB and from the national supervisory authority (in casu the NBB) and working under the coordination of an ECB staff member.